Moving to our Area

 We would love to send you a complimentary “Newcomer’s Guide” with information on housing, dining, events throughout the year in Augusta - even a map of our city.
 We hope you find this information useful as you become more familiar with your new community.
 Send us your request and mailing address to receive your Guide in a few days.

-This four-color publication, highlighting the attractions and assets of the Augusta area, is published annually and distributed by the Augusta Metro and Columbia County Chambers of Commerce to newcomers, residents, visitors and many others.
+This full-color publication, highlighting the attractions and assets of the Augusta area, is published annually and distributed by the Augusta Metro and Columbia County Chambers of Commerce to newcomers, residents, visitors and many others.

 We are pleased to have you in our city, and hope that you'll stay awhile.
 Being a newcomer can be exciting, but also intimidating and confusing.
 We hope you will find the information below helpful as you become more familiar with your new community.